-YEAR 10 UNIT ASSESSMENT

-Term 1 Digging up the past Exam

-Term 2 Personalities in their times Exam

-Term 3 Personalities in history Investigation

-Term 4 Greece- the Persian Wars Investigation
+YEAR 10 UNIT ASSESSMENT Term 1 Digging up the past Exam Term 2 Personalities in History - Akhenaten Examination Term 3 Personalities in History - Boudicca Investigation Term 4 Greece - The Persian Wars Source Interrogation

-BUSINESS
+ECONOMICS AND BUSINESS

 In Business, students learn about business and financial practices by applying an inquiry process in undertaking investigations of business situations.
 Students learn business concepts, theories, processes and strategies relevant to leadership, management and entrepreneurship.
 Business allows students to engage with the dynamic business world, the changing workforce and emerging digital technologies.
 It addresses contemporary implications, giving students a competitive edge in the workplace as socially responsible and ethical members of the business community, and as informed citizens, employees, consumers and investors.